 In 2015, as the commander of Chinese health emergency medical rescue team, Professor Zhongmin Liu led the team to Russia to participate in the Sino-Russian joint drill on earthquake disaster health emergency.
 In 2016, the team became the first International Emergency Medical Team in the world which certified by the World Health Organization (WHO), and will be ready to accept the WHO's disposal in the future, to participate in international medical rescue mission.

-Dr. Laurie Mazurik has over 20 years experience as a Critical Care Transport and Emergency Physician at Sunnybrook Health Science Centre and Faculty of Medicine at University of Toronto, Canada.
+Dr. Mazurik has over 25 years of experience in Critical Care Transport Medicine (ORNGE), Emergency Medicine (Sunnybrook Health Science Centre, Toronto), and is a member of the Faculty of Medicine at the University of Toronto, Canada.
 She works with others to create critical event models and conducts disaster exercises to inspire inter-professional teams to find solutions to health care shortages.
-She is currently working with the Canadian Department of Foreign Affairs and International Trade Development, to lead a team in the Middle East to develop Medical Guidelines to combat the threats of CBRN terrorism.
-She has served as a consultant for the Ontario Ministry of Health during SARS (2004), Public Health Agency of Canada (CBRNE Collaborative) and World Health Organization (EOC-Net).
+She has worked with Global Affairs Canada to lead a team in the Middle East to develop Medical Guidelines to combat the threats of CBRN terrorism, and with the Organization for the Prevention of Chemical Weapons to build Chemical Protection Training for Civilians in high-risk settings.